 Kids will color in the correct letters for each forest creature and sharpen their letter recognition skills.
 As they navigate through the mazes, they’ll sharpen their problem solving abilities and fine motor skills.

 These no-prep scarecrow color by number pages are a great way to greet fall!
-Kids are able to practice number recognition with numbers one through nine.
+Both younger and older kids can practice number recognition with numbers one through nine.

 They’ll also work on color recognition as they fill in each numbered space and reveal a cute seasonal illustration.
-These are a great activity for some independent time and provides plenty of quiet time with nine free pages.
+They’re an easy activity for independent time and provide plenty of quiet time with nine free pages.

 Share With Us